Now That You’re Sober, How Are You Supposed To Have Fun?

-When you first get sober, it can be difficult to know what you’re supposed to do for fun.
-What sober activities are available beyond binge watching Marie Kondo’s Tidying Up on Netflix while you determine whether or not this old sweatshirt sparks joy?
+When you first get sober, it can be hard to figure out what to do.
+What fun, sober activities are available beyond binge-watching Marie Kondo’s Tidying Up on Netflix while you determine whether or not this old sweatshirt sparks joy?

 I get it.